adaltas/node-csv/readme.md

 Transforming data
 -----------------

 You may provide a callback to the `transform` method.
-The contract is quite simple, you recieve an array of fields for each record and return the transformed record.
+The contract is quite simple, you receive an array of fields for each record and return the transformed record.
 The return value may be an array, an associative array, a string or null.
 If null, the record will simply be skipped.

 Unless you specify the `columns` read option, `data` are provided as arrays, otherwise they are objects with keys matching columns names.